Agentic DevOps in the Autonomous Cloud

 AWS

-• Amazon Q Developer - Natural language infrastructure management
+• Amazon Q Developer - Natural language infrastructure; Cloud Control API MCP Server (1,200+ resources)

 • Agentic AI on Bedrock - Foundation services for custom agents